Introduction

 The structure of the config file is as follows

-Host <host name alias> HostName <ip/url host> User <username>
+Host <host name alias> HostName <ip/url host> User <username>Here’s an example

 If you haven’t set up the SSH config file yet, you would run the following command to SSH into a server, right?